The clarinets I use(d):

 I will try to describe my clarinets here.
 Perhaps tell a story or two – From left to right:

 - ‘Lamp’.
-No label, simple system, probably beginning of 20th century.
+Jérôme Thibouville-Lamy & Cie, simple system, probably beginning of 20th century.
 Bought it cheap in miserable condition on a market.
-Gave it an overhaul to find out it’s tuned in B natural.
+Gave it an overhaul to find out it’s tuned in B natural (didn’t know about “high pitch” back then).
 I couldn’t throw it away, so I made a lamp out of it.

 - ‘No name’.
 Totally anonymous.
 No traces after any labels.
 But it was cheap!!!
 My first Albert clarinet.
 I got it shortly after my first recording of George Lewis, came as a set of A and Bb.
 A friend sold them to me for 6 beers.

 - ‘Penzel Müller’.
 A powerful clarinet made by German immigrants in New York.
 Still one of my favorites.
-Unfortunally it’s slightly out of tune.
-According to the serial number, it should have been made in the beginning of the 1940s.
-A great friend of mine, and sponsor to several of my clarinets, Mogens Møller Jensen bought it for me in New Orleans.
+According to the serial number, it should have been made at the beginning of the 1940s.
+A great friend of mine and sponsor to several of my clarinets, Mogens Møller Jensen bought it for me in New Orleans.
 Chris Burke sold it to us with a barrel way too short.
-I had to replace it by a Buffet to get it in tune.
+I had to replace it with a Buffet to get it in tune.
 After the bell cracked, I got an A. Andersen bell to fit (no idea who he is).
 That means only the body is Penzel Mueller.

 It seems like George Lewis liked the Penzel-Müller clarinets as well.
 Read this interesting article by Eberhard Kraut.

-This clarinet is now sold to an enthousiast who needed a good Albert…
+This clarinet is now sold to an enthusiast who needed a good Albert…

 - ‘Buffet Crampon’.
 1914.
 A lovely instrument.
 A classic Albert with the characteristic wrap-around ‘octave’ key.
 I played it for a couple of years, altering the Buffet.
-The intonation is perfect – unfortunately the tone is unsuitable for jazz.
-That made me stars the search for a combination of the two…I don’t have this clarinet anymore.
+The intonation is perfect – unfortunately, the tone is unsuitable for jazz.
+That made me start the search for a combination of the two…I don’t have this clarinet anymore.
 It was used as payment for my latest Selmer.

-- After a year of investigations I found the solution: ‘Selmer’.
-Six months after my preferred model showed up at eBay.
+- After a year of investigations, I found the solution: ‘Selmer’ K3488.
+Six months after my preferred model showed up on eBay.
 Almost perfect.
 Low pitch, big bore, 4 rings.
 The best keywork I have ever seen.
 A funny thing about it is the low Eb.
 Quite unusual and annoying, but I’ll get used to it.
-K-series from around 1924, old logo, in original case – previously owned by “Fat Waters” (whoever he was).
+K-series from around 1924, old logo, in original case – previously owned by a member of “Fat Waters and His Danceonians” (whoever they were).
+This one has been sold.

-- ‘Selmer’, M-series from 1939.
+- ‘Selmer’ M1900 from 1939.
 While I was bidding on the K-series, my friend Mogens turned up with a Selmer he bought a few years ago.
 My earlier attempts to wrest it away from him had been in vain, but now he asked me to check it out for him.
 “Something is wrong when it’s getting warmed up”, he claimed.
 Fantastic tone, but the key-work is not the most elegant.
+There is a third ring for the left hand, and I can’t figure out what it is good for.
 Nothing wrong whatsoever!

-- ‘Selmer’.
-K-series from around 1927.
+- ‘Selmer’ K6164 from around 1927.
 New logo.
-Dating the K-series is only approxymate, as Selmer didn’t keep any records on the production.
+Dating the K-series is only approximate, as Selmer didn’t keep any records on the production.

 That means, only four of the clarinets are active in my hands: